sleepynut/Data-Structure-B1/README.md

 ### CH 03 -- Link List

 - Problwm: 16 \
    Reverse the singly link list
 - Problem: 31 \
    Merge Two sorted lists
 - Problem: 32 \
    Reverse the linked list in pair
 - Problem: 35 \
    Split list into two and the first split list should be at most one size longer than the second one
 - Problem: 38
   Reverse every kth elements from the list.\
    For examples
   1. given a list of 0,1,2,3,4,5.
 If k=2,the result list would be of 1,0,3,2,5,4.
   1. given a list of 0,1,2,3,4,5.
 If k=3,the result list would be of 2,1,0,5,4,3.
+- Problem: 40 \
+   Josephus circle
+- Problem: 41 \
+  Clone random link list,where random link list is defined as a normal link list with next ptr plus rand ptr which randomly point to additional node.
+- Problem: 43 \
+  Given a link list and a pointer of a node to be deleted.
+Find a way to remove such node